madr1c/espressojs/README.md

 come with a built-in server.
 It provides you a way of managing resources in a flexible way.

+**Want a detailed usage example?**
+Check out the `how-to.js` file that shows you how to connect espressojs with express and how to setup a simple API that allows CRUD operations.

 ## Cascading requests

 The idea behind cascading requests is that a request may be handled with multiple